 “Of the 23 (relief) programs that were aimed at helping businesses, only three of them were open to nonprofits," says Joan Gustafson, external affairs officer for MNA.
 “Even when they were eligible, that sometimes wasn’t clear, and the administration of the funds wasn’t ideal for the nonprofit sector.”

 MNA decided to lobby for a state relief fund for nonprofits that would be funded with American Rescue Plan Act money.
 Their original ask was for $35 million, but the state legislature upped that to $50 million when they included the fund in the state budget for the 2023 fiscal year.
-The funds are a one-time infusion of cash, are aimed at small nonprofits with less than 15 employees with budgets of $1 million or less, and, most critically, are general operating funds.
+The funds are a one-time infusion of cash, are aimed at small nonprofits with budgets of $1 million or less, and, most critically, are general operating funds.
 General operating funds are unrestricted, allowing nonprofits to use the funds as they see fit rather than for a specific project or program.
 Grants will range from $5,000 to $25,000, based on an organization's size and needs.

 A particularly innovative aspect of the fund is the participatory grant-making model MNA is using in partnership with the Michigan Department of Labor and Economic Opportunity, which will administer the funds.
 The aim is to respond to the unique needs of nonprofits, especially small ones that often run very lean with small staffs and limited resources.
 An advisory board made up of community stakeholders will design the application and help ensure the process is helpful to the nonprofits that apply whether they receive funds or not.
 Regional advisory hubs will offer technical assistance to applicants and have input on the process as well.